Andy Crosby: Coaching career

+Backroom roles

-Following Brian Laws's move to Sheffield Wednesday on 6 November 2006, Nigel Adkins became Scunthorpe United's caretaker-manager with Crosby and Ian Baraclough as his assistants.
-Adkins was given the job on a permanent basis the following month and it was reported by the BBC that "the position of assistant manager will be reviewed in the close season", with Crosby, Baraclough and Tony Daws supporting Adkins until then.
+Following Brian Laws's move to Sheffield Wednesday on 6 November 2006, Nigel Adkins became Scunthorpe United's caretaker manager with Crosby and Ian Baraclough as his assistants.
+Adkins was given the job permanently the following month, and it was reported by the BBC that "the position of assistant manager will be reviewed in the close season", with Crosby, Baraclough and Tony Daws supporting Adkins until then.

 On 12 September 2010, Crosby joined Southampton as assistant to manager Nigel Adkins.
 The pair took the club from League One to the Premier League with successive promotions in 2010–11 and 2011–12.
 He was dismissed, along with Adkins, on 18 January 2013.
 The decision to sack Adkins proved highly unpopular with Southampton supporters, who waved white handkerchiefs at St Mary's Stadium to show their displeasure with chairman Nicola Cortese's decision to replace Adkins with former Espanyol manager Mauricio Pochettino.

 On 26 March 2013, he reunited with Adkins as he became his assistant at Reading.
-Crosby said the pair had tried to continue the work done by popular former manager Brian McDermott, however Reading were relegated from the Premier League at the end of the 2012–13 season.
+Crosby said the pair had tried to continue the work done by popular former manager Brian McDermott; however, Reading were relegated from the Premier League at the end of the 2012–13 season.
 Crosby was strongly linked with the vacant management position at Scunthorpe United in November 2013.
-Reading aimed for an immediate promotion but narrowly missed out on the Championship play-offs in 2013–14 and Adkins and Crosby were sacked in December 2014.
+Reading aimed for an immediate promotion but narrowly missed out on the Championship play-offs in 2013–14, and Adkins and Crosby were sacked in December 2014.